 \subsection{Parameter Efficiency}

-While classical decoders like MWPM and BPOSD-2 are non-parametric, neural-augmented decoders improve decoding results by learning from the specific error distributions of the code.
+While classical decoders like MWPM and BPOSD-2 are non-parametric, neural-augmented decoders improve decoding by learning from the specific error distributions.
 A critical advantage of the proposed framework is its architectural scalability.
-The QECCT baseline exhibits a rapid inflation in model size as the code distance increases, reaching 6.71M parameters at $L_{code}=10$ for depolarizing noise.
-In stark contrast, our NMWPM maintains a compact and nearly constant footprint of approximately 3.9M parameters across all tested lattice sizes.
-This efficiency ensures that the model remains viable for larger code distances without a prohibitive increase in memory requirements.
+The QECCT baseline exhibits rapid inflation in model size as the code distance increases, reaching 6.71M parameters at $L_{code}=10$ for depolarizing noise.
+In stark contrast, our NMWPM maintains a nearly constant footprint of approximately 3.9M parameters across all tested lattice sizes.
+This efficiency ensures model viability for larger code distances without prohibitive memory requirements.